wangxingchen2930/algorithm-and-data-structure/algorithm/README.md

     - The chance of a collison between x and y when h is chosen randomly from H is 1/m (= |H|/m * 1/|H|)
 - Expected number of collisions when hashing n items into m slots (n £ m) is (n – 1)/m < 1
 - Chance of collision is 1/m, as desired

+## NP-completeness

+### NP Problem

+The NP problems set of problems whose solutions are hard to find but easy to verify and are solved by Non-Deterministic Machine in polynomial time.

+### P vs NP

+It asks whether every problem whose solution can be quickly verified can also be quickly solved.
+- The class of questions for which some algorithm can provide an answer in polynomial time is **P**.
+- The class of questions for which an answer can be verified in polynomial time id **NP**, which stands for "nondeterministic polynomial time".

+### NP-Hard Problem

+A Problem **X** is NP-Hard if there is an NP-complete problem **Y**, such that **Y** is reducible to **X** in polynomial time.
+NP-Hard problems are as hard as NP-Complete problems.
+NP-Hard problem need not be in NP class.

+***Example:*** Halting problem, Vertex cover problem, etc.

+### NP-Complete Problem

+A problem **X** is NP-Complete if there is an NP problem **Y**, such that **Y** is reducible to **X** in polynomial time.
+NP-Complete problems are as hard as NP problems.
+A problem is NP-Complete if it is a part of both NP and NP-hard problem.
+A non-deterministic Turing machine can solve NP-Complete problem in polynomial time.

+***Example:*** Determine whether a graph has a Hamiltonian cycle, Determine whether a Boolean formula is satisfiable or not, Circuit-satisfiability problem, etc.